ALLOPREGNANOLONE ………………………………………….float high above your clouds

 However all of these distressing conditions are worse when DHEA, Testosterone and T3 are also low.

-Potentially, Allopregnanolone should be helpful in stabilising neurological diseases, including MS, Parkinson’s and Alzheimer’s disease.
+Potentially, Allopregnanolone should be helpful in stabilising neurological diseases, including MS, Parkinson’s and Alzheimer’s disease, but that has not been proven.

 NORMAL CIRCULATING LEVELS OF ALLOPREGNANOLONE